 Yes.
-In undertaking Case Management Reviews, we need to share personal information with our Member Agencies, other partner Agencies, bodies and professionals involved in individual cases.
+In undertaking Case Management Reviews, we need to share personal information with our Member Agencies, other partner organisations, bodies and professionals involved in individual cases.
 Information from Case Management Reviews that is placed on our website to share learning is anonymised to ensure confidentiality.
-This means that no personal data such as names, dates of birth, and addresses is put on our website.
+This means that no personal data such as names, dates of birth or addresses are put on our website.

 Do you give my personal information to other countries?

 Only in exceptional circumstances, for example, where information needs to be shared with child protection agencies outside Northern Ireland for the purposes of Case Management Reviews.